ffrouin/laurux/README.md

-# Laurux debian package builder
+# Laurux debian package builder for Ubuntu PPA

 Laurux is an application designed for french companies or professional individuals that need an application to manage their business : commercial, billing, french accounting, point of sale.

-Any information about laurux (french technology) : [Laurux Website](http://www.laurux.fr)
+Any information about laurux (french) : [Laurux Website](http://www.laurux.fr)

-You can use this data to build a laurux package for your debian system.
-This package will allow you to enable multiuser usage of the laurux application originaly designed for a single user usage.

-If you just want try this package before creating it, you may jump to section 4 directly.
-This repository contain the last build I made before to publish this data (tested on Ubuntu 14.04 LTS).
+# Connect our PPA to get laurux from your Ubuntu System

 Otherwise, you may want to use our ppa to be able de deploy laurux :